HumanSignal/label-studio-ml-backend/label_studio_ml/examples/bert_classifier/README.md

 - `LEARNING_RATE`: The learning rate for the model training.
 Default is 2e-5.
 - `NUM_TRAIN_EPOCHS`: The number of epochs for model training.
 Default is 3.
 - `WEIGHT_DECAY`: The weight decay for the model training.
 Default is 0.01.
 - `FINETUNED_MODEL_NAME`: The name of the fine-tuned model.
-Default is finetuned-model.
+Default is `finetuned_model`.
+Checkpoints will be saved under this name.

+> Note: The `LABEL_STUDIO_API_KEY` is required for training the model.
+You can find the API key in the Label Studio instance in the `Account & Settings -> Access Token` section.

 # Customization